How to Get Over Breakup Trauma? 7 Ways To Recognize Trauma

 How to Heal from a Breakup Trauma

-Recognizing and addressing that you were in a toxic relationship is the first step towards healing from a breakup trauma.
+Recognizing and addressing that you were in a toxic relationship is the first step towards healing from breakup trauma.
 You will most likely need professional help to address post-traumatic feelings, reestablish your well-being, and get your life back on track.
 However, there are a few self-help strategies that can help you overcome a breakup trauma.
 These may involve methods such as positive affirmations, journaling, mindfulness meditation, gratitude practice, or self-compassion.